Realty Income

 About the Company

 Realty Income Corporation, an S&P 500 company, is real estate partner to the world's leading companies.
-We serve our clients as a full-service real estate capital provider.
-As of December 31, 2025, we have a portfolio of over 15,500 properties in all 50 states of the United States (U.S.), the United Kingdom (U.K.), and eight other countries in Europe.
-We are known as (The Monthly Dividend Company) and have a mission to invest in people and places to deliver dependable monthly dividends that increase over time.
-Since our listing on the NYSE in 1994, we have had 133 dividend increases and are a member of the S&P 500 Dividend Aristocrats index for having increased our dividend for over 31 consecutive years.
-The firm was founded and incorporated in 1969 in Maryland and is based in San Diego, U
+They serve their clients as a full-service real estate capital provider.
+As of March 31, 2026, They have a portfolio of over 15,500 properties in all 50 states of the United States (U.S.), the United Kingdom (U.K.), and eight other countries in Europe.
+They are known as (The Monthly Dividend Company) and have a mission to invest in people and places to deliver dependable monthly dividends that increase over time.
+Since their founding, they have declared 671 consecutive monthly dividends and are a member of the S&P 500 Dividend Aristocrats index for having increased dividend for over 31 consecutive years.
+The firm was founded and incorporated in 1969 in Maryland and is based in San Diego,

 Realty Income Stock at a Glance